djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ![wxo order management agent behavior](./images/img18.png)
 ![wxo chat q3 reasoning](./images/img34.png)

 33. At this point, you are ready to deploy your Agent.
-To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent is enabled (green) to make the Agent accessible on the chat interface.
+To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent is disabled.
 Next, click the **Deploy** button to deploy the agent and makes it available to be used as a collaborator agent.

 ![wxo order managemen agent deploy](./images/show-chat.png)
 ![wxo order managemen agent deploy](./images/img19.png)